LimeChain/forta-agent-scripts/balancer-suite/role-change/README.md

     - "role" - the role's hash
     - "account" - the account for which the role has been granted/revoked
     - "isGranted" - true if the role is granted; false if the role is revoked
-    - "from" - the address which initiated the role change
+    - "sender" - the address which initiated the role change

 ## Test Data